 Information on required drug information resources and references to be provided for registrants can be found on the College’s website at: Reference Guide for Ontario Pharmacies.

 The College has published guidance on procurement and inventory management and provides information on the requirements for the dispensary and medication safety:

 - Protecting the Cold Chain

-- Practice Tool: Narcotics and Administering Injections
+- Practice Tool: Controlled Substances (Narcotics, Controlled Drugs and Targeted Substances) and Administering Injections

 The OCP website also provides access to additional guidance materials related to requirements for delivering pharmacy services: